Jerry-licious/meme-the-spire/README.md

 Relic modifications only affect relics seen in rewards and shops.
 The relics will be restored into their original text after you pick them up.

-### Start of Combat Dialogues (`startOfCombatDialogues`)
+## Dialogues

-A start of combat dialogue lets enemies say things when the combat starts (after the player draws their cards).
-A list of these dialogues can be defined in the `startOfCombatDialogues` field of the JSON files.
+A dialogue lets enemies say things during combat.
+A list of these dialogues can be defined in the `startOfCombatDialogues` or the `startOfTurnDialogues` field of the JSON files.
 Its format is as follows:

 ```json
 {